 Cris is the founder of BDRC Group, the UK’s largest independent market research consultancy group.
 With 180 staff and offices in London, Singapore, Beijing, Jakarta, Sydney, Cape Town and Washington DC the firm has a global reach, working in 90+ countries.

-Dr. Jesus Molina is a security consultant for the industrial IoT, augmented reality and hotels.
+Dr. Jesus Molina is Director of Business Development for Waterfall Security Solutions and a security consultant for the industrial IoT, augmented reality and hotels.
 He co-leads the Security Working Group at the Industrial Internet Consortium, and co-organizes the IoT Sandbox at the RSA conference.
 His recent work includes the first security framework for augmented reality devices, in collaboration with Brainwaive, and securing industrial IoT projects in different verticals for Fujitsu Ltd. Jesus has presented on offensive and defensive security technologies at the top security conferences, including RSA, Blackhat, DEFCON, Usenix Security, and IEEE Security, and his research has been featured in Wired and The Register.
 He authored several patents covering a wide range of security technologies.
 Jesus holds a M.S. and a Ph.D from the University of Maryland.

 Ed John is a real estate partner in Shoosmiths’ hotels and leisure practice.
 His work encompasses a broad range of hotel advisory work, including acquisitions and disposals, the negotiation of leases and suites of management and franchising documentation as well as prevention and resolution of disputes through litigation, arbitration and alternative dispute resolution.
 His work often entails strategic advice and having acted for or against almost every major hotel brand, his experience is extensive.
 He was part of the team which had conduct of the UK’s most expensive single hotel acquisition.
 His advisory work extends to hotels outside the UK with management or franchising documentation subject to English law.
 He is also a fluent German speaker, having studied in Marburg in Hessen.